Sahara Plus

 Departure time: late morning

-Included in this tour
+Included in your trek

-Not included
+Not included in this tour

 Cosy tent, mattress and bedding for a great night's sleep under the stars